 Is Bitcoin the new gold?

-It is no secret to anyone that Visa has been one of the companies in the traditional sector that have undergone a very radical change about cryptocurrencies.
-There is interest in integrating crypto into its operations model, which would open the way for millions of people to interact more directly with these technologies.
+It is no secret to anyone that Visa is one of the companies in the traditional sector that have undergone a very radical change in cryptocurrencies.
+There is interest in integrating crypto into its operations model, allowing millions of people to interact more directly with these technologies.

-Specifically, it has been the CEO of Visa, which has made the most favorable comments for cryptocurrencies.
-The company saw both Bitcoin and other digital currencies from the perspective of the new "digital gold," thus coinciding with reputed exponents from various markets who also support this perspective.
+Specifically, it has been the CEO of Visa, who has made the most favorable comments about cryptocurrencies.
+The company saw both Bitcoin and other digital currencies from the perspective of the new “digital gold,” thus coinciding with reputed exponents from various markets who also support this perspective.

-On the other hand, for Kelly, it is only a matter of time before digital currencies become extremely conventional among people, either as payment mechanisms and a store of value.
+On the other hand, for Kelly, it is only a matter of time before digital currencies become extremely conventional among people, either as payment mechanisms or a store of value.

-Currently, Visa is moving on several fronts to begin to materialize its integration with digital currencies.
+Visa is moving on several fronts to materialize its integration with digital currencies.
 Recall that the company has already settled payments in USDC.
 Currently, Crypto.com is listed as the leading member of its payment network, allowing it to issue crypto debit cards backed by the company.